prahlad-pallav/LLM-Elevation-Platform/backend/README.md

 # LLM Evaluation Platform Backend

-FastAPI backend for the LLM Evaluation Platform that integrates with multiple AI models including Groq, Gemini, Llama 3.3, and GPT-OSS.
+FastAPI backend for the LLM Evaluation Platform that integrates with multiple AI models including Gemini, Llama 3.3, GPT-OSS, and DeepSeek V3.

 ## Deployment on Render